jibchain-net/Grant-Proposal/backup-rpc/README.md

 ## Proposal for token distribution:

-- Use for maintain the service by pay for cloud infrastructure.
+- Use for maintain the service by pay for cloud infrastructure and stake JBC to create more validators.

 ## KPI